canonical-ols/snapstore-snap-docs/en/install.md

 ## Domain configuration

-The enterprise proxy will require a domain or IP address to be set for the configuration and access by other devices.
+The Snap Store Proxy will require a domain or IP address to be set for the configuration and access by other devices.

     sudo snap-proxy config proxy.domain="<domain>"